slackapi/node-slack-sdk/packages/oauth/README.md

 ### Setting the state token expiration

-The state token that is appended to the output of `generateInstallUrl` has a default lifetime of 3 minutes.
+The state token that is appended to the output of `makeInstallUrl` has a default lifetime of 3 minutes.
 You can override the lifetime by passing a number (seconds), or a string describing a time span [zeit/ms](https://github.com/zeit/ms) as the value of `stateTokenLifetime` when instantiating the `InstallProvider`.

 * Numbers are interpreted as seconds (i.e. `120` is interpreted as 120 seconds)
 * Strings without time units are interpreted as milliseconds (i.e. `'120'` is interpreted as 120 millseconds)